DaveParillo/cisc192-reader/src/chapter9/review-3.rst

                #include <iostream>
                using namespace std;

-               // Write your code for the struct Cake here.
+               // Write your code for the struct cake here.

                int main() {
-                   Cake c = { "Mary", "blue", 3.5, false };
+                   cake c = { "Mary", "blue", 3.5, false };
                }

          .. tb-tab:: Answer

             Below is one way to implement the program.
-We declare the ``Cake`` struct and list the instance variables in order.
+We declare the ``cake`` struct and list the instance variables in order.

             .. tb-code:: cpp